-Keeping everyone healthy and safe at work doesn’t necessarily mean buying expensive equipment and lots of paperwork.
+Keeping everyone healthy and safe at work doesn’t mean buying expensive equipment and doing lots of paperwork.
 It does mean taking a proactive approach and getting everyone at work involved.
-Find out more at business.govt.nz.

-Under the Health and Safety in Employment Act 1992, businesses have an obligation to be prepared for an emergency.
-In most cases we can’t predict when an emergency will happen, but we can make plans to make sure our staff are safe, our financial and personal losses are reduced and we are able to get back to business as soon as possible.
+Businesses have an obligation to be prepared for an emergency.
+In most cases we can’t predict when an emergency will happen.
+But we can make plans to make sure our staff are safe, our financial and personal losses are reduced and we are able to get back to business as soon as possible.

 Your plan should include the following.

 Talk to your disabled staff.
 Find out what support they might need if there's an emergency.
 Also think about how you might need to help any visitors who have a disability.

 Use this guide on what to include in your emergency planning from business.govt.nz.

 It is frightening to stay in a building after an earthquake, but it is much safer than going outside.

 When you eventually evacuate, take your wallet, coat, bag and grab bag.
 You are more vulnerable if you leave these things behind.
 Open areas with no tall buildings or power lines nearby are the best evacuation assembly areas.